orval-labs/orval/docs/src/pages/reference/configuration/output.md

 };
 ```

-If you want you can provide a function to extend or create you custom client generator and this function receive a [GeneratorClients](https://github.com/orval-labs/orval/blob/master/packages/core/src/types.ts#L156) in argument and should return a [ClientGeneratorsBuilder](https://github.com/orval-labs/orval/blob/master/packages/core/src/types.ts#L652).
+The valid values specify the default client generators provided by Orval.
+It is possible to provide a function to extend or create a custom client generator.
+The function should accept a [GeneratorClients](https://github.com/orval-labs/orval/blob/master/packages/core/src/types.ts#L156) argument, and should return a [ClientGeneratorsBuilder](https://github.com/orval-labs/orval/blob/master/packages/core/src/types.ts#L652).

 ## httpClient